Ideology of the Islamic State: Eschatology

-One difference between IS and other Islamist and jihadist movements, including al-Qaeda, is the group's emphasis on eschatology and apocalypticism—that is, a belief that the final Day of Judgment by God are near, and specifically, that the arrival of one known as Imam Mahdi is close at hand.
+One difference between IS and other Islamist and jihadist movements, including al-Qaeda, is the group's emphasis on eschatology and apocalypticism—that is, a belief that the final Day of Judgment by God are near, and specifically, that the arrival of one known as the Mahdi is close at hand.
 It has been described as "a major part" of IS's "recruiting pitch."
-The IS caliph, Abu Bakr al-Baghdadi and other leaders have depicted themselves as battling the "antichrist" (Al-Masih ad-Dajjal?) according to Fawaz A. Gerges.
+The IS caliph, Abu Bakr al-Baghdadi and other leaders have depicted themselves as battling the "Antichrist" (Al-Masih ad-Dajjal) according to Fawaz A. Gerges.

 IS believes that it will defeat the army of "Rome" at the town of Dabiq, in fulfilment of prophecy.
 Following its interpretation of the Hadith of the Twelve Successors, IS also believes that after al-Baghdadi there will be only four more legitimate caliphs.
 The noted scholar of militant Islamism William McCants writes:

 References to the End Times fill Islamic State propaganda.
 It is a big selling point with foreign fighters, who want to travel to the lands where the final battles of the apocalypse will take place.
 The civil wars raging in those countries today [Iraq and Syria] lend credibility to the prophecies.
 The Islamic State has stoked the apocalyptic fire. [...]
 For Bin Laden's generation, the apocalypse wasn't a great recruiting pitch.
 Governments in the Middle East two decades ago were more stable, and sectarianism was more subdued.
 It was better to recruit by calling to arms against corruption and tyranny than against the Antichrist.
 Today, though, the apocalyptic recruiting pitch makes more sense.